How Do I Use the Admin Portal to Manage Users and Billing?

 Prompt Quality card showed unexpectedly low percentages (e.g., "2%" instead of "200%")

-The Prompt Quality card on the Impact tab was displaying incorrect percentages — for example, showing "2%" when the actual improvement was 200%.
+This was caused by a display bug on the Impact tab that rendered the Prompt Quality value as a percentage with the wrong scale.
 This has been fixed.
 The card now shows improvement as a multiplier (e.g., "2.2x"), making it easier to compare against the typed-prompt baseline.

 Usage dashboard charts showed incorrect date labels for partial weeks

-Chart tooltips and x-axis labels on the Usage dashboard could display incorrect dates for partial weeks at the start or end of the selected period — for example, a "This month" filter starting May 1 might have shown "Apr 26" on the chart.
+This was caused by an off-by-one issue when computing chart labels at the boundary of the selected filter range — for example, a "This month" filter starting May 1 could show "Apr 26" on the chart.
 This has been fixed.
 Chart labels now correctly reflect the actual dates within the selected filter range.

 Billed seat count decreased unexpectedly

-A recent update corrected how IT Admin seats are counted.
-IT Admins were previously included in the billed seat count in some cases — they are now always excluded.
+This was caused by IT Admin seats being included in the billed seat count in some cases.
+This has been fixed — IT Admins are now always excluded.
 If you see a lower billed seat count than before, this is expected and accurate.
 No action is needed.

 FAQs